Payroll Check Distribution

 Your contact and paycheck information can be updated in Oracle Cloud under the Personal Information module within the About Me section of the Navigator.
 Please reference the quick guide.
 Copies of your payslips and W-2's can also be found in Oracle.

 You will be able to access historical information prior to 2018 (as applicable), such as paycheck data, prior to this date using an archived version of the C2HR website rather than through Oracle Cloud.

 Payroll checks and direct deposit advices provide current pay period and year-to-date details of all earnings, taxes, and deductions.
-The paycheck also outlines benefits provided by Vanderbilt, as well as PTO bank balances for all employees.
+The paycheck also outlines benefits provided by Vanderbilt for employees.
+More information about reading your payslip can be found here.